Automagic00/ACT-AP-Client-Plugin/README.md

 &nbsp;&nbsp; Set the preferred logic rules for your game.

-- Vanilla: Standard logic, no skips/glitches are required to complete the chosen goal.
+- Vanilla *[Default]*: Standard logic, no skips/glitches are required to complete the chosen goal.
 - Glitchless: Allows for parkour-based skips to be required to complete the game.
   <details><summary><ins>List of Skips</ins></summary>